 The only problem in this is the Jewish people become the enemy.
 By representing the one side, the other must be thrown under the bus.
 I believe that my generation’s passionate stance against the State of Israel is primarily due to the indoctrination within American media, and in particular, comedy, which has taught them how to think of the Jewish people.
 Instead of considering the reality of Jewish people’s oppression and persecution throughout history.

 Instead of considering the constant barrage of attacks made on Israel by the surrounding nations, the emphasis is on acts of “Jewish terrorism” and Palestinian oppression.
-In America, so far removed from the culture of the Middle East, how citizens make an educated decision on which side to choose in a conflict that is not their own?
+As American citizens, we are all so far removed from the various cultures in the Middle East; how are we to make an educated decision on which side to choose in this conflict?